Jan Hoffmann: Competitive

 Hoffmann's first coach was Annemarie Halbach in Dresden.
 He later switched to Jutta Müller in Karl-Marx-Stadt (today Chemnitz).
 He represented the former East Germany in competition.
 He was one of a handful of figure skaters who rotated clockwise, landing on his left foot.

 At the age of 12, Hoffmann competed at the 1968 Winter Olympics in Grenoble and placed 26th.
 He finished sixth at the 1972 Winter Olympics in Sapporo, having ranked fourth in figures and tenth in the free skate.

 Hoffmann's first gold medal at an ISU Championship came at the 1974 European Championships in Zagreb, where he defeated Sergey Volkov of the Soviet Union and John Curry of the United Kingdom.
 At the 1974 World Championships in Munich, he placed first in figures, second in the short program, and fifth in the free skate.
 Technically gifted, he landed a triple Lutz in the free skate, the most difficult triple jump done at the time.
 Finishing ahead of Volkov and Canada's Toller Cranston, he stood atop the world podium for the first time.
 Later that year, he injured his knee on the trampoline.
 He had surgery on his meniscus and subsequently missed the entire 1974–75 season.

 Hoffmann finished fourth at the 1976 Winter Olympics in Innsbruck after placing fourth in figures, ninth in the short program, and fifth in the free skate.

 At the 1979 European Championships in Zagreb, Hoffmann finished ahead of the Soviet Union's Vladimir Kovalyov and the United Kingdom's Robin Cousins to win his fourth continental title.
 He took bronze behind the same skaters at the 1979 World Championships in Vienna.

 In January 1980, Hoffmann placed second to Cousins at the European Championships in Gothenburg.
 The 1980 Winter Olympics took place in February in Lake Placid, New York.
 In his fourth Olympics, Hoffmann ranked first in figures, second in the short, and second in the free, winning the silver medal behind Cousins and ahead of Charles Tickner of the United States.
-At these Games, he became the first man to land a triple lutz jump in the Olympics.
 He ended his amateur career in March at the 1980 World Championships in Dortmund.
 Ranked first in figures and second in the next two segments, he finished ahead of Cousins and Tickner and was awarded his second World title.